 You may wonder what to do with these 3 unrelated items, but once you find out, you’ll be glad you’ve learned about it.

-During times of evacuations, it’s unknown if the electricity in your home will be intact.
-Based on the circumstance, you also won’t know how long you’ll have to be evacuated from your house.
+During times of evacuation, it’s unknown if the electricity in your home will be intact.
+Based on the circumstances, you also won’t know how long you’ll have to be evacuated from your house.

 The best thing is to have an evacuation kit, containing imperishable foods and first-aid kits.
 However, what will happen with your frozen and refrigerated goods?
 And how will you determine if they are safe to eat when you do return home?